-I thought about Greta recently ‘cause it’s that time of year that asks us to choose whether we’re going to keep our attention on our work, or redirect it elsewhere.
+I thought about Greta recently ‘cause it’s that time of year that asks us to choose whether we’re going to keep our attention on our writing, or redirect it elsewhere.
 I say “choose,” but these moments don’t necessarily feel like a choice.
 To me, they feel like a civil war: Part of me wants to pull on my sweats and pull out unfinished knitting projects.
 Binge watch holiday movies.
 Spend hours planning, shopping for, and cooking elaborate holiday dinners complete with themed decorations.

 But that’s just one half of me.
 The second half looks at her unfinished semester plan and wants to smack the first half across the face.
 Hard.
-Doesn’t my first half remember that the whole point of Thanksgiving break is to get some writing done?
+Doesn’t my first half remember that the whole point of any break is to get some writing done?

 Maybe you face a similar situation, where it’s all too easy to slip into the mode where life’s most pleasurable and meaningful experiences feel like obstacles to work.
 Perhaps, like me, you have a sneaky little habit of reinterpreting life’s joyful rest stops as burdens.
 (I poured out the Shitty First Draft of this very post on the morning of my 15th wedding anniversary, frantically typing out my ideas while muttering under my breath that we both had too much to do to take the weekend trip we were prepping for.)
 The problem is that if we give in to this feeling, we end up doing what I did with Greta—we let the most important things go by without noticing them because we’ve donated all our attention to our work.